Fallout shelter: Fallout shelters in popular culture

 The international distinctive sign of civil defense personnel and infrastructures.

 Fallout shelters feature prominently in the Robert A. Heinlein novel Farnham's Freehold (Heinlein built a fairly extensive shelter near his home in Colorado Springs in 1963), Pulling Through by Dean Ing, A Canticle for Leibowitz by Walter M. Miller and Earth by David Brin.

 The 1961 Twilight Zone episode "The Shelter", from a Rod Serling script, deals with the consequences of actually using a shelter.
 Another episode of the series called "One More Pallbearer" featured a fallout shelter owned by a millionaire.
-The 1985 adaption of the series had the episode "Shelter Skelter" that featured a fallout shelter.
+The 1985 adaptation of the series included the episode "Shelter Skelter," which featured a fallout shelter.

 In 1973, British rock band The Who called their tour Fallout Shelter.

 In the Only Fools and Horses episode "The Russians are Coming", aired in 1981, Derek Trotter buys a lead fallout shelter, then decides to construct it in fear of an impending nuclear war caused by the Soviet Union.

 In 1999, the film Blast from the Past was released.
-It is a romantic comedy film about a nuclear physicist, his wife, and son that enter a well-equipped, spacious fallout shelter during the 1962 Cuban Missile Crisis.
+It is a romantic comedy film about a nuclear physicist, his wife, and son who enter a well-equipped, spacious fallout shelter during the 1962 Cuban Missile Crisis.
 They do not emerge until 35 years later, in 1997.
 The film shows their reaction to contemporary society.

 The Fallout series of computer games depicts the remains of human civilization after an immensely destructive global nuclear war; the United States of America had built underground fallout shelters known as vaults, that were advertised to protect the population against a nuclear attack, but almost all of them were in fact meant to lure subjects for long-term human experimentation.

-Paranoia, a role-playing game, takes place in a city-sized fallout shelter, which has become ruled by an insane computer.
+Paranoia, a role-playing game, takes place in a city-sized fallout shelter, which an insane computer has ruled.

-An episode of the sitcom Malcolm in the Middle features a subplot revolving around Reese and Dewey discovering a previously unknown fallout shelter in their backyard and trapping their father Hal in it, who soon becomes smitten with the shelter's 1960s decor.
+An episode of the sitcom Malcolm in the Middle features a subplot in which Reese and Dewey discover a previously unknown fallout shelter in their backyard and trap their father, Hal, in it, who soon becomes smitten with the shelter's 1960s decor.

-The Metro 2033 book series by Russian author Dmitry Glukhovsky depicts survivors' life in the subway systems below Moscow and Saint-Petersburg after a nuclear exchange between the Russian Federation and the United States of America.
+The Metro 2033 book series by Russian author Dmitry Glukhovsky depicts the lives of survivors in the subway systems beneath Moscow and Saint Petersburg after a nuclear exchange between the Russian Federation and the United States of America.

 Fallout shelters are often featured on the reality television show Doomsday Preppers.

 The Silo series of novellas by Hugh Howey feature extensive fallout-style shelters that protect the inhabitants from an initially unknown disaster.

 The 2019 US film The Tomorrow Man centers around a reclusive man whose main preoccupation is tending to his in-home fallout shelter and the conspiracy theories that could put it to use.